Professor quits after posing as female immigrant on Twitter

 Several people who reviewed the account before it was taken down late last year said it routinely contained racist, sexist and transphobic comments and images.

-The person behind the account also detailed fighting efforts from an unnamed police department to speak out on racial injustice following the death of George Floyd.
+The person behind the account also detailed fighting efforts from an unnamed police department to speak out on racial injustice following the police killing of George Floyd.
 The person also routinely mentioned a fake background to criticize users who were pushing for greater diversity in science, mathematics, engineering and technology.

 Several people also accused the user of attacking mostly women of color who disagreed and encouraging his followers to do the same.